-Employers say, “practice makes perfect.”
-Make your best impression by participating in a practice interview at the Center for Career Development.
-Our practice interviews include a tailored interview with questions based on the opportunity you are applying for as well as of personalized feedback.
-You also have the opportunity to have your interview recorded so you can watch your own performance later that day and/or in the future.
+A 60-minute tailored practice interview includes a tailored 15-20 minute interview with questions based on the opportunity you are interviewing for as well as 30-40 minutes of personalized feedback.
+60-minute tailored practice interviews can be completed either in-person or via Skype.
+If you choose in-person, you also have the opportunity to have your interview video recorded so you can watch your own performance afterwards.

 Online Interviewing Resources

 The Center for Career Development Professional Interviewing Guide is a comprehensive guide about interviewing covering topics such as preparing for an interview, common interview questions, and tips to succeed.
 This guide can be helpful to review prior to an upcoming interview to ensure you are fully prepared.

 Big Interview is a virtual interviewing website that allows you to record yourself answering various interview questions with your own webcam.
 Big Interview can help you prepare for a virtual interview, which are becoming more and more common.
 Access Big Interview by visiting https://uconn.biginterview.com/ and clicking “Register” in the upper right-hand corner.
 Be sure to use your UConn email address to create an account.

 More and more interviews are breaking away from the traditional in-person, one-on-one format.
 The Center for Career Development also offers additional information on some non-traditional interview formats, including all-day interviews, case interviews, group and panel interviews, and virtual interviews.

 Lastly, if your interview involves an aptitude test of any kind, PracticeReasoningTests is a website that guides you through ways to prepare for these tests and provides practice opportunities.
 They have practice personality tests, logical reasoning, inductive reasoning, verbal reasoning, psychometric tests, and more.